Joseon: Clothing

 During the Joseon period, jeogori of women's hanbok became gradually tightened and shortened.
 In the 16th century, jeogori was baggy and reached below the waist, but by the 19th century, jeogori was shortened to the point that it did not cover the breasts, so another piece of cloth (heoritti) was used to cover them.
 At the end of the 19th century, Heungseon Daewongun introduced Magoja, a Manchu-style jacket, to Korea, which is often worn with hanbok to this day.

 Chima was full-skirted and jeogori was short and tight in the late Joseon period.
 Fullness in the skirt was emphasized round the hips.
 Many undergarments were worn underneath chima such as darisokgot, soksokgot, dansokgot, and gojengi to achieve a desired silhouette.
 Because jeogori was so short it became natural to expose heoritti or heorimari which functioned like a corset.
-The white linen cloth exposed under jeogori in the picture is heoritti.
+The white linen cloth exposed under the jeogori in the picture is heoritti.

 The upper classes wore hanbok of closely woven ramie cloth or other high-grade lightweight materials in warm weather and of plain and patterned silks the rest of the year.
 Commoners were restricted by law as well as resources to cotton at best.
 The upper classes wore a variety of colors, though bright colors were generally worn by children and girls and subdued colors by middle-aged men and women.
 Commoners were restricted by law to everyday clothes of white, but for special occasions they wore dull shades of pale pink, light green, gray, and charcoal.
 Formally, when Korean men went outdoors, they were required to wear overcoats known as durumagi which reach the knees.